 Unfortunately, while we all know the importance of keeping our SSN secure, they’re often targeted by hackers who commit data breaches.
 This means your SSN could be compromised without your knowledge.

 - Suspicious activity on your Social Security statement

 - Unfamiliar loans or credit inquiries on your credit report

 - Benefits taken out in your name

 - Any other warning sign of identity theft

-What to do: Unfortunately, changing your SSN isn’t always a possibility — even after identity theft.
+Unfortunately, changing your SSN isn’t always a possibility — even after identity theft.
 Instead, you’ll want to monitor your SSN using a service like Aura.
 Or, consider an SSN freeze or block to add an extra step before someone (including you) can use your number.
 Always keep your physical Social Security card safe and at home.

-14. Biometric ID Theft
+14. Biometric ID theft

 If your password is hacked, you can change it.
 But if hackers collect your fingerprints or facial recognition data, you become particularly vulnerable.
 Biometric ID theft (also known as fingerprint identity theft) is when hackers steal the unique physical attributes you use to secure your bank account or device.